PyLink/PyLink/docs/relay-quickstart.md

 To change between blacklist and whitelist mode:
 - `/msg PyLink linkacl whitelist #channel true/false`
 - Note that when you switch between LINKACL modes, the LINKACL entries from the previous mode are stored and stashed away.
-This means that you will get an empty LINKACL list in the new mode if you haven't used it already, and that you can reload the previous mode's entries by switching back to it at any point.
+This means that you will get an empty LINKACL list in the new LINKACL mode if you haven't used it already, and that you can reload the previous LINKACL mode's entries by switching back to it at any point.

 To view the LINKACL networks for a channel:
 - `/msg PyLink linkacl #channel list`